Read more and share your opinion.

 A large number of procedures can be performed on the heart by catheterization.
 This most commonly involves the insertion of a sheath into the femoral artery (but, in practice, any large peripheral artery or vein) and cannulating the heart under X-ray visualization (most commonly

-, a real-time x-ray).
+fluoroscopy, a real-time x-ray).

 Procedures performed by specialists in interventional cardiology: